StellaIbeh/ML_Chatbot/README.md

 7. License

 ## Project Overview
-The Personal Medical Assistant chatbot provides personalized medical advice based on user queries.
-Users can interact with the chatbot to receive guidance on various medical issues.
+The Medical Assistant chatbot provides answers to medical questions based on the users queries.
+Users can interact with the chatbot to receive answers  on various medical issues.
+ ## Performance Metrics
+The chatbot's performance was evaluated using various NLP metrics:

+BLEU: 0.0
+f1 score : 0.0973

+These results indicate that the model generates highly relevant responses with low uncertainty.

+Hyperparameter Experimentation
+Several hyperparameter configurations were tested to optimize model performance.
+The following table summarizes the experiments:

+Learning Rate	Batch Size	Weight Decay	Accuracy
+1e-05	8	0.01	6.9687
+1e-05	32	0.05	6.7494
+1e-05	16	0.01	6.8245

 ## Requirements
 - Python 3.7 or higher